D2rker/D2rker/README.md

 ### Hi there 👋

 Hello!
-My name is Vikas Kimothi | I am From Hindu college of engineering taking bachelor of technology in CSE Department.
+My name is Vikas Kimothi | From Hindu college of engineering taking bachelor of technology in CSE Department.

 I have huge interest in web develpoing and app developing Currently Studying pytho and java to being successfull in my life.